jaredhanson/passport-ethereum/README.md

 Two routes are needed in order to allow users to log in with their Ethereum wallet.

-The first route generates a randomized challenge, saves it in the `ChallengeStore`, and sends it to the client-side JavaScript for it to be included in the signed message.
+The first route generates a randomized nonce, saves it in the `NonceStore`, and sends it to the client-side JavaScript for it to be included in the signed message.
 This is necessary in order to protect against replay attacks.

 ```js
 router.post('/login/ethereum/challenge', function(req, res, next) {